gets-mukul/Hiver-task/README.md

 python version : 2.7+

 ## Running the tests
-1. Got to Main.py class by clicking the run icon on top bar.
-2. Question paper will generated for  all the given test cases.
+1. Open the terminal/cmd.
+2. Got to the directory containing all .py files.
+3. Run command given below.

+`$ python3 Main.py `

 ### Adding new test-case
 1. Open the test_case.txt file.